ipfs/kubo/README.md

 and, if you dont see your problem there, either come talk to us on IRC (freenode #ipfs) or file an issue of your own!

-## Todo

-An IPFS alpha version has been released in February 2015.
-Things left to be done are all marked as [issues](https://github.com/ipfs/go-ipfs/issues).

 ## Contributing

 Please see [Contribute.md](contribute.md)!